RHFieldProductManagement/baremetal-ipi-lab/04-deploying-cluster.md

 DEBUG Generating Openshift Manifests...
 ~~~

-Note that generating the manifests would be done automatically if we just ran create cluster out of the gate.
-However if you had additional configuration yamls this would be how you could add them in now.
 If we look in the manifests directory we can see there are all sorts of configuration items.
-Further yamls could be placed here for customizations of the cluster before actually kicking off the deploy:
+As mentioned, additonal configruation could be placed here for customizations of the cluster before actually kicking off the deploy:

 ~~~bash
 [lab-user@provision scripts]$ ls -l $HOME/scripts/ocp/manifests/